Redimensionner le texte-+=

 • Maintain positive working relationships with external agencies to facilitate coordination, minimize service duplication, and maximize effective referrals across agencies;

-• Attend SAIL and staff meetings as required; and
+• Attend SAIL and All-Staff meetings as required; and

 • Carry out other tasks as assigned by the SAIL Team Lead, Manager of SAIL and Victim Services Programs, and/or Seniors First BC Executive Director.